How To Get Your Will Deed Notarised

 1. Original Will deed

 2. Identity proof of the testator (person who writes a Will) and the 2 witnesses.
-It can be Aadhar Card, PAN Card, etc.
+It can be an Aadhaar Card, PAN Card, etc.

-3. Medical certificate of the testator signed by a medical practitioner holding either an M.B.B.S. or M.D. degree.
-A medical certificate is valid up to 7 days only therefore ensure to carry the latest one.
+3. Medical certificate of the testator signed by a medical practitioner with either M.B.B.S. or M.D. qualification.
+Make sure that the certificate expressly declares that the testator is physically fit and intellectually competent to comprehend the contents of the Will.
+A medical certificate is valid up to 24 hours to 7 days only; therefore, ensure to carry the latest one.

 3-step process of notarization:

-I. The notary officer will first check your identity proof and medical certificate to confirm that you’re a major and of sound mind and then will verify the identity proof of your witnesses.
+Step I. The notary officer will first check your identity proof and medical certificate to confirm that you’re a major and of sound mind, and then will verify the identity proof of your witnesses.

-II.
-Notary officers maintain a register as prescribed by the government to enter all the details of the document that they are going to verify, certify or attest.
+Step II.
+Notary officers maintain a register as prescribed by the government to enter all the details of the document that they are going to verify, certify, or attest.
 It generally contains:

 1. Name of the notarial act

-2. Name of the executant or person concerned with full address
+2. Name of the executant or individual involved with their complete detail and full addresses

 3. Contents of document